WRITING THE APPLICATION

 Use the eraser or paint tool to get rid of any remaining bits of Persian rug in the background.

-And since any PDF attachment you send by email must be under 5 megabytes in size, use this very handy compression software to shrink the PDF to a smaller size.
+Since any PDF or JPEG attachment you send by email must be under 5 megabytes in size, use a website to reduce the file size.
+This one is for PDFs and this one is for JPEGs.

 The country conditions letter